GergesFarag/GergesFarag/README.md

 - 📚 Learning system design and architecture patterns
 - 💼 Delivering exceptional value to clients worldwide

-> *"Clean code is not written by following a set of rules.
-You know you are working on clean code when each routine you read turns out to be pretty much what you expected."*

 ## 🛠️ Tech Stack

 <div align="center">